 How Much is Male-to-Female (MTF) Gender Reassignment Surgery?

-Male-to-female (MTF) gender reassignment surgery is not one operation but a set of procedures that can include breast augmentation, genital surgery, facial feminization (FFS) and voice feminization.
+Male-to-female (MTF) gender reassignment surgery is not one operation but a set of procedures.
+These can include breast augmentation, genital surgery, facial feminization (FFS) and voice feminization.
 Because patients combine these differently, there is no single price tag.
-A complete surgical journey in the United States typically runs $50,000 – $80,000 based on Bookimed clinic data, while having the same care abroad costs considerably less.
+A complete surgical journey in the United States typically runs $50,000 – $80,000 based on Bookimed clinic data.
+Move that treatment to Turkey or Thailand and you pay roughly 70–85% less for equivalent, accredited care.

-What you actually pay depends on which procedures you choose, how many you stage together, the surgical technique, and the country where you operate.
-Someone having only top surgery sits at the low end; someone combining bottom surgery, FFS and voice work sits near the top.
+What you actually pay depends on a few things.
+The procedures you choose, how many you stage together, the technique, and the country all shift the total.
+Someone having only top surgery sits at the low end.
+Someone combining bottom surgery, FFS and voice work sits near the top.

 At-a-glance: the main MTF procedures

 Each procedure below is priced and explained in its own section further down.
-Here is what each one involves and roughly how long recovery takes.
+Here is what each one involves, the typical cost in the US, and roughly how long recovery takes.

-If you are still deciding which country fits your budget and goals, our overview of where to get gender reassignment surgery compares the leading destinations, hospitals and surgeons.
+Still deciding which country fits your budget and goals?
+Our overview of where to get gender reassignment surgery compares the leading destinations, hospitals and surgeons.

 How Much Does Male-to-Female Surgery Cost Worldwide?

 The short answer: where you have surgery changes the price more than almost anything else.
-A complete male-to-female surgical journey runs roughly $50,000 – $80,000 in the United States, while the same scope of care in Thailand or Turkey can cost a fraction of that.
-Local labour costs, healthcare infrastructure, and how established medical tourism is in each country all feed into the gap.
+A complete male-to-female surgical journey runs roughly $50,000 – $80,000 in the United States.
+The same scope of care in Thailand or Turkey can cost a fraction of that.
+Local labor costs, healthcare infrastructure, and how established medical tourism is in each country all feed into the gap.

 The table below shows total MTF surgery price bands by country from Bookimed clinic data.
 These are ranges for a combined surgical journey, so an individual procedure sits well below the upper figure.